Location - Magnetic Island National Park, North Queensland, Australia

 There are several ways to get up a mountain however Duck Creek is the easiest route which follows the creek all the way to the summit.
-There also use to be a rough path to the top in the early 1990s what has been called the 'goat-track' that went up along the ridgeline immediately above upper Gustav Creek.
-The other route to Mt Cook's summit is up Gustav Creek (near the pump station) or what is known locally as Rockslides Creek.
+There also use to be a rough trail to the top in the early 1990s what has been called the 'goat-track' that went up along the ridgeline immediately above upper Gustav Creek.
+The other main route to Mt Cook's summit is up Gustav Creek (near the pump station) or what is known locally as Rockslides Creek.
 And of course, the less tackled route is Endeavour Creek via Horseshoe Bay.

-On this walk you may encounter barbed wine vine (Smilax australis), wild raspberry (Rubus moluccanus), stinging tree (Dendrocnide moroides) and thick ferns.
+On this hike you may encounter barbed wine vine (Smilax australis), wild raspberry (Rubus moluccanus), stinging tree (Dendrocnide moroides) and thick ferns.
 I recommend wearing hiking boots, long pants and a long sleeve shirt for both sun and bush protection.

 There is not much of a view from the summit – unless you illegally jump the obstruction beacon's barbed wire fence and climb the tower.
 However, there are plenty rocky outcrops nearby and along the ridgeline routes to the summit.